 KDE Plasma

-Your KDE Plasma desktop is a very advanced dashboard for improving your office productivity.
-It is a high performance framework to work with and includes a powerful set of tools, which are all integrated into the desktop environment.
+Your KDE Plasma desktop is a very advanced dashboard for improving your home office productivity.
+It is an aesthetically pleasant, high performance framework to work with and includes a powerful set of tools, which are all integrated into the plasma desktop.

 A lot of Linux users like a more command line approach to using Linux.
 I like the graphical desktop because, I do not have a lot of academic education about computer programming and the graphical tools enable me to find my way around Linux.